Moiz-khan/IBM_DB2/README.md

  This repository is all about the CRUD operation and handling the real world dataset in the cloud with python.

  ## Description
  You have see the use of database which is IBM DB2.
-In this repository, we handle the CRUDS operation, SQL magic of jupyter notebook and working on real world dataset with python.
+In this repository, I handle the CRUDS operation, SQL magic of jupyter notebook and working on real world dataset with python.
- You have see how the connection of database has been built throught the REST-API.
+ You have see how the connection of database has been built through the REST-API.
 I have practice it upload the dataset to IBM db2, perform CRUD operation, loading the dataset into pandas dataframe and visualize the data.

  ### Technologies
  1. IBM db2